So You Don’t Think IoT Applies to You? Think Again.

 Mike Keer is the CEO and Founder of Product Realization Group (PRG), a consortium of Silicon Valley companies that take hardware products from idea to scale.
 PRG is also a trusted Arena partner that has helped our clients source for prototype design and build, cost-reducing insights, and scalable manufacturing.
-His clients include medical device, consumer electronic, high-technology start ups, SMBs, and large companies such as GoPro, EMC and Intuitive Surgical.
+His clients include medical device, consumer electronic, high-technology startups, SMBs, and large companies such as GoPro and EMC.
 Keer is especially focused on helping companies succeed in the Internet of Things (IoT) space.
 In this two-part interview with Mike Keer, we discuss why the IoT market is so vibrant right now and what companies need to do to succeed.

 Arena: Discuss the IoT market.
 Why is it so hot right now?

 Keer: The IoT market is disruptive, dynamic, and growing rapidly — between 2013 to 2020 the world will move from half as many to twice as many connected IoT devices.
 By 2020 there will be over 30 billion connected devices.
 IoT will impact every aspect of our lives, and transform how we interact with both physical and digital worlds.
 From virtual reality to self-driving cars, to wearable devices, the opportunities are endless.
 Of course, there are real risks to privacy and security which will have to be addressed as more and more personal information is tracked, communicated, and stored in digital format.

 Arena: It seems like IoT can theoretically affect every industry.
 Products that you once could not imagine having electronic components now do.
 Can you elaborate on the endless opportunities this offers to companies across industries?